Bg

 mobile-bg-toparticle-bg-top

-2 - 3 week old baby feeding schedule: How much should a 2 - 3 week old eat?
+2 - 3 week old baby feeding schedule: How much should they eat?

 At 2 - 3 weeks old, your baby is still a newborn and everything is, you guessed it, new!
 While this is exciting, it can also be exhausting and fraught with worry.
 But have no fear — we’ve got you covered when it comes to feeding your 2 - 3 week old baby.
 In this article, we’ll let you know how much your little one may eat at this age, give you tips for feeding your newborn, and answer frequently asked questions about 2 - 3 week old eating expectations.